yacoder/allo-cpp/README.md

 1. Run script from under extras\benchmarks\scripts to generate VS 2015 solution from CMake
 2. Open solution, build and run project "allo-benchmarks"

+# Related work
+This library builds on the approach discussed in the [cup-of-t screencast episode 3](https://youtu.be/4URfka1mBuU), the list of references for that episode is here: https://github.com/yacoder/cup-of-t/blob/master/cup0003-cpp-stateful-allocators/notes.md